uk-gov-mirror/alphagov.datagovuk-tech-docs/source/documentation/publish_and_manage_data/get_and_manage_accounts.md

 ## Create or edit an organisation

-To create a new organisation, [use the support form](https://www.gov.uk/contact/govuk) and mention that it’s about data.gov.uk.
+To create a new organisation, [use the support form](https://www.gov.uk/contact/govuk) and mention that it’s about the National Data Library or data.gov.uk.

 Only admins can edit information about an existing organisation.